stjordanis/MERLIN-/README.md

 ![summary_MERLIN](./img/MERLIN_framework.png)

-Two documents with additional results on TerraSAR-X images in stripmap mode and in spotlight mode are provided in the *Additional_results* folder.
+Two documents with additional results on TerraSAR-X images in Stripmap mode and in High Resolution SpotLight (HS) mode are provided in the *Additional_results* folder.